 Enrollment in a College-Credit Course

-Each campus College Now program considers Regents scores, SAT or PSAT scores, and/or GPA (grade point average) to decide eligibility for enrollment in a course for college credit.
+For most college-credit courses, students must meet certain eligibility requirements, and each campus College Now program considers Regents scores, SAT, and/or GPA (grade point average) to decide eligibility for enrollment in a course for college credit.

 - For a math class or class with math prerequisite: